 Who needs the school bus when you can walk to class with mom?

-It’s not that kid don’t wan to go to school, but if given the choice to horse around all day or go sit in a stodgy classroom they’re going to choose horsing around every single time.
+It’s not that kids don’t want to go to school, but if given the choice to horse around all day or go sit in a stodgy classroom they’re going to choose horsing around every single time.
 But if you have to go to school nothing beats a walk with mom to start the day.
 Before cellphones and instant messages, this was likely one of the only times that a mom and her child could touch base about what was going on in their lives.
 Early morning walks like this could help new families grow together and form strong bonds.

 Ripping it up in an empty swimming pool

-The California drought of 1976 and ’77 had adverse effects on the state, but this two year hydration downturn was a boon in the world of skateboarding.
+The California Drought of 1976 and ’77 had adverse effects on the state, but this two year hydration downturn was a boon in the world of skateboarding.
 Suburban families had to empty out their swimming pools in order to conserve water, which gave skaters a veritable never ending buffet of killer places to perfect a new style of skating.
-Even though it was illegal to pop into someone’s back yard and start shredding it up, skaters like Tony Alva and Jay Adams did it anyway.
-Thanks to their ingenuity a whole new brand of skateboarding was born out of a lack of natural resources.
+Even though it was illegal to pop into someone’s backyard and start shredding it up, skaters like Tony Alva and Jay Adams did it anyway.
+Thanks to their ingenuity, a whole new brand of skateboarding was born out of a lack of natural resources.

 Making a fast break, two boys on the city streets

 Being young is all about making your own fun, no matter whether you live in the city, the suburbs, or the middle of nowhere.
-These two young lads are taking part of that time old tradition of goofing off and making the best out of adverse situation.
+These two young lads are taking part in that time old tradition of goofing off and making the best out of an adverse situation.
 Even though they don’t have a hoop or a court, these kids have made the city their playground, which was one of the best things about growing up without any technological devices attached to the hip.
 Who needs an app when you’ve got a ball, a buddy, and the city streets at your disposal?